-BPI has third-party debt service obligations under its credit facilities with the Bank (the "BPI Credit Facilities").
+- BPI has third-party debt service obligations under its credit facilities with the Bank (the "BPI Credit Facilities") and with the Business Development Bank of Canada.
 The degree to which BPI is leveraged could have important consequences to Unitholders, including: (i) a portion of BPI's cash flow from operations could be dedicated to the payment of the principal of and interest on BPI's indebtedness, thereby reducing funds available for payment of the Royalty; and (ii) certain of BPI's borrowings are at variable rates of interest.
-The BPI Credit Facilities are due on December 31, 2022, at which time BPI will need to refinance such loans.
+The BPI Credit Facilities are due on July 1, 2026, at which time BPI will need to refinance such loans.
 There can be no assurance that refinancing of this indebtedness will be available to BPI, or available to BPI on acceptable terms.
-If BPI cannot refinance this indebtedness on acceptable terms upon maturity, it will negatively impact the ability of BPI to pay Royalty.
-Given the Fund's dependence upon BPI, this will negatively impact Distributable Cash and the Fund's ability to make distributions on the Units.
-BPI's ability to make scheduled payments of principal or interest on, or to refinance, its indebtedness depends on future cash flows, which is dependent on the success of Boston Pizza Restaurants, prevailing economic conditions, prevailing interest rate levels, and financial, competitive, business and other factors, many of which are beyond its control.
+If BPI cannot refinance this indebtedness on acceptable terms upon maturity, it may negatively impact the ability of BPI to pay the Royalty.
+Given the Fund's dependence upon BPI, this may negatively impact Distributable Cash and the Fund's ability to make distributions on the Units.
+BPI's ability to make scheduled payments of principal or interest on, or to refinance, its indebtedness depends on future cash flows, which is dependent on the success of Boston Pizza Restaurants, prevailing economic conditions, prevailing interest rate levels, and financial, competitive, business and other factors, many of which are beyond its control. - The BPI Credit Facilities contain numerous restrictive covenants that limit the discretion of BPI's management with respect to certain business matters.
+These covenants place restrictions on, among other things, the ability of BPI to incur additional indebtedness, to create liens or other encumbrances, to pay distributions or make certain other payments, investments, loans and guarantees, to sell or otherwise dispose of assets, to allow a change of control, and to merge or consolidate with another entity.
+A failure by BPI to comply with the obligations in the BPI Credit Facilities could result in an event of default which, if not cured or waived, could result in the acceleration of the relevant indebtedness.
+If the indebtedness under the BPI Credit Facilities were to be accelerated, there can be no assurance that BPI's assets would be sufficient to repay that indebtedness.
+If BPI were unable to repay that indebtedness, it would adversely affect BPI's ability to pay the Royalty, thereby negatively impacting Distributable Cash and the Fund's ability to make distributions on the Units.